 Even though data analysis and web development are still the major use cases for Python, machine learning is making a strong showing.
 This is according to the results of Python Developers Survey 2018.
 That’s precisely why this programming language gets more and more attention these days.
 It might eventually influence the average Python developer salary.
 In fact, Python already ranks as the world’s seventh most popular programming language among professional software developers.
 As a result, it has recently become one of the most wanted technologies.

-Python developer salary, however, depends on a range of factors.
+Python programmer salary, however, depends on a range of factors.
 These include skill set, level of expertise, and location.
-To give you a full understanding of what affects the salary, we’ve combined up-to-date, industry-specific data from credible sources, such as PayScale, Glassdoor, and ZipRecruiter.
+To give you a full understanding of what affects the Python salary, we’ve combined up-to-date, industry-specific data from credible sources, such as PayScale, Glassdoor, and ZipRecruiter.

 We have also compiled salary numbers for other technologies.